I've heard about the MERS-CoV infection. What is it, and is there anything I need to do to protect myself?

 - Don't share cups, utensils or other items with sick people.

 Is it OK to travel?

-If you've traveled to the Arabian Peninsula or a neighboring country and you develop a fever and symptoms of MERS-CoV within 14 days of returning, see your doctor and discuss your recent travel.
+If you've traveled to the Arabian Peninsula or a neighboring area and you develop a fever and symptoms of MERS-CoV infection within 14 days of returning, see your doctor and discuss your recent travel.